Central Methodist University-College of Graduate & Extended Studies School Images

 Master of Education

-Central Methodist University has partnered with Virtual Education Software Company to bring computer-based instruction to students in the Master of Education program.
+A partnership with Virtual Education Software Company brings computer-based instruction to students in the Master of Education program.
 Each computer-based module awards 2 or 3 credit hours upon completion.
 These courses can serve as a convenient means for educators to meet professional development requirements.

 Master of Science in Clinical Counseling

 The Master of Science in Clinical Counseling prepares graduates to work in public or private counseling environments.
 Successful graduates will be Licensed Professional Counselors in the state of Missouri.
-Central Methodist University offers this degree at both the Park HIlls and Sedalia campuses.
+This degree is offered at both the Park HIlls and Sedalia campuses.

 The clinical counseling program includes 48 credit hours of coursework.
 Supervised field work constitutes 6 of these hours, while students dedicate 4 hours to their theses.
 A student taking classes full-time can expect to finish the program within 3 years.